smartcontractkit/ccip/.changeset/soft-cars-vanish.md

 "ccip": patch
 ---

-Expands the CCIP revert reason script with more ABIs
+#added Expands the CCIP revert reason script with more ABIs